How to Enable Anonymous Issue Submission

 There are two related actions, configured as per Managing project permissions using the below:

-1. Allow users to browse and search issues in the project without logging in.
+1. Allow users to browse and search for issues in the project without logging in.

-1. Add the group Anyone (or "Anyone on the web") to the Browse Projects permission in the permission scheme for the project.
+1. Select Public on the Browse Projects permission in the permission scheme for the project.

 2. Allow users to create issues in that project without logging in.

-1. Add the group Anyone (or "Anyone on the web") to the Create Issue permission in the permission scheme for the project.
+1. Select Public to the Create Issue permission in the permission scheme for the project.

-2. Set the Reporter in the project's field configuration scheme to optional instead of Required (Steps to do this are in Specifying field behavior, failing to do this will provide an error to anonymous users to specify the reporter).
+2. Set the Reporter in the project's field configuration scheme to optional instead of Required (The steps to do this are in Specifying field behavior, failing to do this will provide an error to anonymous users to specify the reporter).

 Any issue created by a user who is not logged in will display 'Anonymous' for the reporter of the issue.